apache/incubator-devlake-website/docs/UserManuals/team-feature-user-guide.md

 ## Step 7 - Update user_accounts if you need
 If the association between user and account is not as expected, you can change the user_account_mapping.csv file.
 For example, I change the UserId in the line Id=github:GithubAccount:1:1234 in the user_account_mapping.csv file to 2, and then upload the user_account_mapping.csv file through the api interface.

 a.
-The corresponding curl command.
+The corresponding curl command:
 ```
 curl --location --request PUT 'http://127.0.0.1:8080/plugins/org/user_account_mapping.csv' --form 'file=@"/xxxpath/user_account_mapping.csv"'
 ```